- Bonneville School District

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill and/or ability required.

-- Ability to work with students, staff, parents, and the public.
+- Ability to work with district employees, students, and the public.

 - Such alternatives to the above qualifications as the Board may find appropriate and acceptable.

 Reports to: Director of Transportation

 To provide safe transportation for the students to and from school and on extra-curricular activities in a safe, efficient and pleasant manner.

 Essential Duties and Responsibilities:

 - Maintain high standards of ethical behavior and confidentiality.

 - Interact with students, district employees, and the public in a professional manner.

 - Maintain Commercial Driver’s License (CDL), Department of Transportation Medical Examiner’s Certificate, and is subject to random and post-accident drug screening.